 What am I allowed to bring to jury service?

 Jury service can require a potential juror to wait a considerable length of time.
 For this reason, you may want to bring reading material or office work.
-NO ELECTRONICS ARE ALLOWED IN THE CHAMPAIGN COUNTY COURTHOUSE INCLUDING: cellular telephones, laptop computers, tablet computers, ipods/mp3 players, cameras (still or video), audio recording devices or any other form of electronics.
+You may bring electronics into the courthouse and use them appropriately in public areas.
+Devices must always be on 'silent' mode and may never be used in courtrooms.
 In addition, jurors may not bring: weapons, knives, chemical agents, scissors, or other contraband.